justinepdevasia/aws-nomad-terraform-infrastructure/MIGRATION.md

   - Added auto-generation of secure keys using `random_id` and `random_uuid`
   - Implemented configurable CIDR blocks for security
   - Added comprehensive tagging strategy
+  - Updated module references to use new `app_storage` module

 - ✅ **outputs.tf**:
   - Added comprehensive outputs for all infrastructure components